DominicMachado/DominicMachado.github.io/docs/latn-199-f20/handout-3.md

  - Non **tibi** placet (It is not pleasing to you).
  - Nomen **puellae** Iulia est (The name for the girl is Julia/The girl's name is Julia).

 3. It can be used to indicate the person/thing which an adjective applies to:
  - Nihil est tam **naturae** aptum (Nothing is so fitted to nature).
  - Sedes non importuna **nostro sermoni** (A place no unsuited to our conversation).

+4. It can be used with a [passive periphrastic](https://lingualatina.github.io/textbook/presentation/04-verbal-nouns-and-adjectives/gerunds-and-gerundives/#passive-periphrastic) to clarify who must perform the action of the verb (**dative of agent**):
+ - Haec **vobis** provincial est defendenda (This province is to be defended by you).

+In addition to these four usages of dative, there are two less frequent but still note-worthy uses of the dative.

+1. It can be used to specify the purpose of the sentence's core idea (**dative of purpose**, translate "a source of [dative noun]"):
+ - Rei publicae **cladi** sunt, “They are a source of ruin to the state”

+2. It can be used to complete the meaning of a intransitive "compound" verb (a verb that contains a prepositional prefix like ad, ante, con, in, sub):
+ - Virtutes semper **voluptatibus** inhaerent (Virtues always cling to vices).
+ - Nec umquam succumbet **inimicis** (Never will he succumb to enemies).

+***

+## Accusative Case
+&nbsp;
+The accusative can be thought of primarily as a "target" case - it is frequently used to indicate an aim or movement and/or action towards/against a particular person/place/or thing.
+Accusatives are used primarily with verbal constructions and prepositions, though we will see a couple other usages below.

+1. It is most commonly used as the **direct object** of a transitive verb:
+ - Amo **meum puerum** (I love my son).
+ - Transivit **flumen** (He crossed the river).

+2. It functions as the object of certain prepositions (ad, ante, contra, in, trans, ob) to indicate motion towards, action against, or reason for
+ - Cucurrit **ad agrum** (He ran towards the field).
+ - **Ob id exemplum** laeta erat (She was happy on account of this example).
+ - **In Verrem** Cicero dixit (Cicero spoke against Verres).

 ***